 El Calafate is popular as the jumping-off point for Perito Moreno Glacier, located in Los Glaciares National Park.

-Book a trek across the ice or take a boat tour or simply view the glacier from the series of boardwalks built around the park.
+Book a trek across the ice, take a boat tour or simply view the glacier from the series of boardwalks built around the park.
 Hearing the glacier calve – its thunderous crack and the boom as the ice hits the freezing waters below – is a sight and sound you’ll never forget.

 After you’ve explored the glacier, check out the town of El Calafate itself.
 Rug up for a visit to the bar de hielo (ice bar) in the Glaciarium or spot flamingos on Lago Argentina, the country’s largest freshwater lake.

 After a day or two in El Calafate, take a bus for the two-hour journey to El Chaltén to hike one of the many trails around Monte Fitz Roy and Cerro Torre.
 Foggy weather can mean it’s difficult to see the peaks of these mountains, but on a clear day the views are spectacular.
-I’ve got a guide to a handful of the best hikes in El Chaltén.

 Despite its small size, there’s plenty to keep you occupied in El Chaltén beyond hiking.
-You can go mountain biking, kayaking, horseback riding or rock climbing.
+You can go mountain biking, rafting, kayaking, horseback riding or rock climbing.

 After all that exertion, you’ll be thankful to know that the town has a thriving craft beer scene.
 Wander the main street of town (it’s not a long street!) and pop in at each pub, followed by a hearty snack of empanadas.